janephp/janephp/documentation/OpenAPI/usage.rst

 --------------------------------

 Jane OpenAPI also generates ``Resource`` class, which are exactly the same as the ``Client`` but it may contain less endpoint.
-Separation of a method into a specific endpoint depends on the ``tags`` value in the OpenAPI specification.
+Separation of a method into a specific resource depends on the ``tags`` value in the OpenAPI specification.

 As an example, when using the following specification::